 Clinical Experience III is completed during the professional semester.
-It is comprised of twelve (12) weeks (60 days, 480 hours) in a classroom.
+It is comprised of 568 hours in a classroom.
 The Director of Student Teaching coordinates the placement of the candidate within a school district.
 The candidate submits a "first choice" and "second choice" on the Clinical Experience III application.
 The requests are checked to ensure compliance with diversity requirements.